See the full video of the Event here:

 Friedemann Bieber & Dr. Juri Viehoff, Germany & Switzerland

-All the 11 nominated essays have been published in a special issue of Finance & the Common Good / Bien Commun review of the Observatoire de la Finance.
-Click here to access the editorial to the collection of essays.
+The 11 nominated essays have been published in a special issue of Finance & the Common Good / Bien Commun review of the Observatoire de la Finance.

 Financial Services as a «Common» Good